What are Uterine Fibroids?

 Changes in behavior may also have significant effects on uterine fibroids, such as dietary choices and other healthy lifestyle practices.
 For example, patients should focus on foods that may help detoxify the body, such as kale, turnips, arugula, radishes, broccoli, cabbage and watercress.
 Food with carotenoids are also a good choice for everyday health, such as spinach, sweet potatoes, apricots, cantaloupe and pumpkin.
 Anti-inflammatory foods like fresh rosemary and pineapple may also help reduce inflammation, according to experts.
 Try to include foods with vitamin E, such as hazelnuts, cod, almonds and wheat germ.
 In addition, green tea may also help neutralize estrogen and its effects that may contribute to uterine fibroids (x).

 In addition to dietary changes, patients may also benefit their overall reproductive health with vitamins.
-Try to take daily vitamins or multivitamins with vitamin C, vitamin D, vitamin E, folic acid, vitamin A, vitamin B1 (thiamine), riboflavin (vitamin B2), niacin (vitamin B3), vitamin B6 and vitamin B12 (x).
+Try to take daily vitamins or multivitamins with vitamin C powder, Vitamin D3 (Cholecalciferol), Vitamin E (400 IU) (Softgels), Folic Acid (Vitamin B9), vitamin A, vitamin B1 (thiamine), riboflavin (vitamin B2), niacin (vitamin B3), Pyridoxine Hydrochloride (Vitamin B6) and vitamin B12 (x).